Matryoshika/Underworld/README.md

 ### 0.0.11: Bug-spray 2K!

-- Fixed duplicate listing of Underworld when selecting worlds.
+- Fixed duplicate listings of Underworld when selecting world-types.
 - Fixed the Lantern flickering when held in the offhand or when moving at high speeds.